kalpiree/Top-Adaptive-K/README.md

-# Top-Adaptive-K

 # K-adapt Framework

-# Dynamic-K models analysis

-This repository provides a framework to generate and analyze recommendation scores using various models, calculate oracle metrics, and compare different recommendation methods.
+This repository provides a framework to generate and analyze recommendation scores using various models, calculate oracle metrics, and compare different dynamic-k methods with K-Adapt

 ## Directory Structure
 - `datasets/`: Contains the dataset files for user-item interactions.